ext properties/keys

 tool subtool -T -K test.bam > test.log

-The following table lists the available keys commonly used in nf-core modules.
+The following table lists the permitted keys used in nf-core modules.
+Other keys must be discussed with maintainers, and added here when permitted.

 Note